 Water sitting on leaves often causes fungus diseases.
 Remember to "water the pot, not the plant."
 Rather than watering the leaves and foliage of the plants, water the soil instead.
 This prevents fungus spots on the leaves and foliage and wastes water.

-If you are growing your own plants indoors or outdoors, be sure to keep them well-watered.
+If you are growing your plants indoors or outdoors, be sure to keep them well-watered.
 A lack of water can cause root rot in plants.
-In addition, you must check your plants regularly to ensure they don't have any signs of disease.
+In addition, you must check your plants regularly to ensure they don’t have any signs of disease.
 If you notice any problems, contact a local nursery for help.

-Here are the 10 most common garden fungi and their symptoms:
+Here are the 10 most common garden fungi and their symptoms

 1. Armillaria